mklasby/MVC-Distributed-Inventory-Management/README.md

 ## By: Michael Lasby and Tong Xu
 ## Submitted On: Nov.
 30, 2020

+###
+Design and Development of a Distributed Inventory Management System Using MVC.

 ### Project directory map
 * See `./InventoryAppClient/src/` for client side source files.
 * See `./InventoryAppServer/src/` for server side source files.

 ### Compiling and running
 * To compile and run the **server**, please complete the following steps:
     * Execute the file `./create-toolshop-objects_v1.sql` in MySQL workbench to initialize the database.